 Request for Production, Inspection or Entry

-Request for Production, Inspection or Entry are requests to produce or allow examination of physical things such as documents, electronic files, emails, text messages, photographs, personal or real property that the other side has control of.
+Request for Production, Inspection, or Entry are requests to produce or allow examination of physical things such as documents, electronic files, emails, text messages, photographs, and personal or real property that the other side controls.
 This type of request must specify a reasonable time and place for the item to be produced.
 For more information about other rules that apply to this type of discovery, read Texas Rules of Civil Procedure, Rule 196.

 Depositions are interviews that can be conducted either orally (in person or by telephone) or in writing.
 Depositions do not have to be only between parties to the case, but can also be taken from witnesses with information about the case.
 Depositions are subject to many rules including: notice requirements, scope of questioning, location, and time limits.
 You should read these rules carefully before attempting to conduct a deposition.
 For more information about other rules that apply to this type of discovery, read Texas Rules of Civil Procedure 199 through 203.